name-finder/name-finder/README.md

-# Neuname Name API: age distribution and gender of first names / search for first names
+# Neuname Name API

+Age distribution and gender of first names

+search for first names based on their characteristics

 ## API Documentation